 The famous Appalachian Trail, which starts in Georgia and winds north, brings hikers to its end atop the mile high mountain named “Katahdin”, meaning the “highest” mountain.
 Hikers from around the globe come to experience the challenge offered by this magnificent mountain which is surrounded by the pristine wilderness of Baxter State Park, close by Mt Chase Lodge.

 In addition, Baxter Park offers many other hiking trails ranging from easy, low impact, to highly challenging.
 With over 300 square miles (200,000 acres) of mountainous wilderness preserves, there is truly something for everyone of any experience level.

-If planning a day hike up Katahdin, keep in mind that we are located on the NORTH enterance of Baxter State Park, approximately 1.5 hours from Mt.
+If planning a day hike up Katahdin, keep in mind that we are located on the NORTH entrance of Baxter State Park, approximately 1.5 hours from Mt.
 Katahdin.

 Very Convenient Hikes

 Mt Chase – Local hiking trails around the lodge are also available.
 Our namesake, Mt Chase, is a 2,440 foot elevation mountain overlooking Upper and Lower Shin Ponds.
 Views to the west are of the eastern boundary of the mountains of Baxter State Park: North Traveler, Traveler Mountain, Horse Mountain and Katahdin are all visible from atop Mt Chase.
 It’s just a fantastic day hike from the lodge that anyone can enjoy.
 The hike itself is about one and a half hours from the base to the top, at a moderate incline.